project-arcana/phantasm-hardware-interface/README.md

 ### Shader Compilation

-All shaders passed to phi must be in binary format: DXIL for D3D12, SPIR-V for Vulkan.
+All shaders passed to PHI must be in binary format: DXIL for D3D12, SPIR-V for Vulkan.
 Shaders are to be compiled from HLSL, using [DirectXShaderCompiler](https://github.com/microsoft/DirectXShaderCompiler/releases) (find Linux binaries [here](https://github.com/project-arcana/arcana-samples/tree/develop/res/pr/liveness_sample/shader/dxc_bin/linux) or use [docker](https://hub.docker.com/r/gwihlidal/dxc/)).

 When compiling HLSL to SPIR-V for Vulkan, use these flags: `-spirv -fspv-target-env=vulkan1.1 -fvk-b-shift 0 all -fvk-t-shift 1000 all -fvk-u-shift 2000 all -fvk-s-shift 3000 all`.
 If it is a vertex, geometry or domain shader, the `-fvk-invert-y` must also be added.